tamathecat/tamathecat.github.io/_pages/home.md

 layout: single
 ---

 Hi there.
-I can read some Chinese (idioms kill me) and speak Cantonese, so I wanted to try translating a novel I recently liked!
+I can read some Chinese (idioms kill me), so I wanted to try translating a novel I recently liked!
 I'll do my best to update weekly, enjoy and please support the author! ✨

+<div class="note">Note(s)</div>
-Note: If you see any mistakes (grammar, spelling, Xing Ling Xiao Lou mix up haha), feel free to [create a pull request to fix it on your own](https://github.com/tamathecat/tamathecat.github.io/pulls) or [make an issue to talk about it](https://github.com/tamathecat/tamathecat.github.io/issues) and I'll take a look.
-Or reach out to my Twitter and DM me ^^
+If you see any mistakes (grammar, spelling, Xing Ling Xiao Lou mix up haha), feel free to [create a pull request to fix it on your own](https://github.com/tamathecat/tamathecat.github.io/pulls) or [make an issue to talk about it](https://github.com/tamathecat/tamathecat.github.io/issues) and I'll take a look.
+If you don't feel comfortable on Github, feel free to DM me at @throwawaystuff5 on Twitter.
+Also, if you see changes since your last visit, it's cause I can't make up my mind on how to best translate something and have been mulling over it ^^.

-<a href="https://twitter.com/throwawaystuff5?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @throwawaystuff5</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<div class="note">9/16/2022 Update</div>
+I'll be updating Qizi infrequently, someone else has been translating it first so check out their work ^^.
+So until I find another incomplete yandere or tsundere, I might update slowly for practice & fun.